 The government spent $2.073 trillion on mandatory programs.
 That's less than the $2.2 trillion that was budgeted.
-The most was spent on Social Security ($725 billion), followed by Medicare ($480 billion) and Medicaid ($275 billion).
+The most were spent on Social Security ($725 billion), followed by Medicare ($480 billion) and Medicaid ($275 billion).
 Proposals enacted under the Economic Stimulus Act actually added $38 billion to the budget, as banks repaid TARP funds.

 The remaining $631 billion was spent on all other mandatory programs.
-These include Food Stamps, Unemployment Compensation, Child Nutrition and Tax Credits, Supplemental Security for the Disabled and Student Loans.
+These include Food Stamps, Unemployment Compensation, Child Nutrition, and Tax Credits, Supplemental Security for the Disabled and Student Loans.
 (Source: "FY 2013 Budget, Table S-5," OMB.)

 Around 40% of spending, or $1.3 trillion, went toward discretionary programs.
 The president and Congress negotiate spending levels each year.
 Half of the discretionary budget, or $838 billion, went toward military spending.
 The largest non-military departments were: Health and Human Services ($78.5 billion), Education ($68.3 billion), Housing and Urban Development ($37.1 billion), Justice ($26.9 billion) and Agriculture ($21.5 billion).
 (Source: "FY 2013 Budget, Table S-12," OMB.)